omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- create edit schedule view for multiple athletes
+  - very similar to schedule for multiple athletes
+- create a button for scheduling one athletes workout to all athletes who have that workout
+  - can use the schedule instance for multiple athletes view already created.
 - create new view for a coach viewing their athletes workout instance?
   - workout name link from coaches page would link to new view instead of instance.get_absolute_url
   - new url would have coaches username then athletes username